tweag/topiary/README.md

     that it spans multiple lines, that decision is preserved.

-  * Minimise changes between commits such that diffs focus mainly on the code that's changed, rather that superficial artefacts.
+  * Minimise changes between commits such that diffs focus mainly on the code that's changed, rather than superficial artefacts.
 That is, a change on one line won't influence others, while the formatting won't force you to make later, cosmetic changes when you modify your code.